-James Horsburgh, Jr., of San Francisco, assistant general passenger agent of the Southern Pacific, has left the hospital in Chicago following his desperate battle with a negro burglar who used the but of a revolver and a knife upon him.
-Mr. Horsburgh during the first week of this month was sharing a suite in the Auditorium annex with Passenger Traffic Manager Fee.
+James Horsburgh, Jr., of San Fran-James Horsburgh, Jr., of San Francisco, assistant general passenger agent of the Southern Pacific, has left the hospital in Chicago following his desperate battle with a negro burglar who used the but of a revolver and a knife upon him.
+Mr. Horsburgh during the first week of this month was sharing a suite in the Auditorium annex with Passeager Traffic Manager Fee.
 About 3 a. m. he was awakened by a negro cutting the wire screen of the window adjacent to the fire escape.
+As he adjacent to the fire escape.
 As he jumped from the bed the burglar entered the room and the fight commenced.
-Horsburgh pluckily grappied down the draperies.
-Finally the negro drew a knife, cut himself away from the railroad man and boiled down the fire escape.
-Horsburg lay for som time bleeding badly before he coulsummon help.
-The terrible battle be-tween Horsburgh and the burglar left the room in which it occurred in such a condition that entire refurnishing a condition that e was made necessary.
+Horsburgh pluckily grappled with the fellow after being struck on the nead and for fully 20 minutes the two men struggled around the room smalling the furniture and tearing smashing the furniture and tearing down the draperies.
+Finally the negro drew a knife, cut himself away from the railroad man and bolted down the fire escape.
+Horsburg lay for some time bleeding badly before he could summon help.
+The terrible battle between Horsburgh and the burglar left the road is with it. the room in which it occurred in such a condition that entire refurnishing was made necessary.